Back to top

 Unique Features of the Programme

-• It covers emerging developments in logistics and SCM, namely supply chain digitalisation, supply chain analytics and green supply chains
+• It focuses on emerging areas like supply chain digitalisation, supply chain analytics and green supply chains.

-• It focuses on the complexities of international logistics and the role Singapore plays in this arena
+• It addresses the complexities of international logistics and the role Singapore plays in this arena.

 • It involves academics and senior industry practitioners with many years of relevant experience in the logistics/supply chain industry as well as local and overseas guest speakers